craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 		- GME-000-1 is an identical instance to the others, excepting it is attuned to 'The Plane of Earth', and when activated will have a series of effects, which are currently unknown.
 This instance is currently undiscovered.

-		- GME-000-2 is an identical instance to the others, excepting it is attuned to 'The Plane of Fire', and when activated will begin to steam and smoke as they heat to a white hot, and display the sight of a brass plated room, decorated as a grand entrance hall for a humanoid creature at least 12' tall, as indicated by the visible doors and distorted magnification of the circlular pairs of the instance.
+		- GME-000-2 is an identical instance to the others, excepting it is attuned to 'The Plane of Fire', and when activated will begin to steam and smoke as they heat to a white hot, requiring specialized disentanglement.
+The image visible is of a brass plated room seeming decorated as a grand entrance hall for a humanoid creature at least 12' tall, as indicated by the visible doors and distorted magnification of the circlular pairs of the instance.
 GME-000-2 was delivered to the Guild by 'Marcus, the Partnered' on behalf of Kakurak at Containment Conference 000, alongside it's history with Kakurak's Chosen.

 		- GME-000-3 is an identical instance to the others, excepting it is attuned to 'The Plane of Air', and when activated will have a series of effects, which are currently unknown.
 This instance is currently undiscovered.